Implementing CSRD Reporting Digitally and in Compliance

 If you have any further questions regarding CSRD reporting in leadity, please feel free to contact us at kontakt@leadity.de

-Which Companies Are Obliged to Report Under CSRD?
+Are Companies Obliged to Report Under the CSRD?

 When Does the CSRD Reporting Obligation Start?